skyfe79/Awesome/README.md

 ## Swift

+- [proton](https://github.com/rajdeep/proton) - Purely native and extensible rich text editor for iOS and macOS Catalyst apps
+- [SwifterSwift](https://github.com/SwifterSwift/SwifterSwift) - A handy collection of more than 500 native Swift extensions to boost your productivity.
+- [CryptoSwift](https://github.com/krzyzanowskim/CryptoSwift) - CryptoSwift is a growing collection of standard and secure cryptographic algorithms implemented in Swift
+- [Pow](https://github.com/movingparts-io/Pow) - Delightful Transitions for SwiftUI
+- [InterposeKit](https://github.com/steipete/InterposeKit) - A modern library to swizzle elegantly in Swift.
 - [XCoordinator](https://github.com/QuickBirdEng/XCoordinator) - 🎌 Powerful navigation library for iOS based on the coordinator pattern
 - [appstoreconnect-swift-sdk](https://github.com/AvdLee/appstoreconnect-swift-sdk) - The Swift SDK to work with the App Store Connect API from Apple.
 - [WidgetExamples](https://github.com/pawello2222/WidgetExamples) - A demo project showcasing different types of Widgets created with SwiftUI and WidgetKit.